 During morning or for that matter all day sickness, you may find that eating five or six small meals, rather than the usual three large ones, is easier on the body.
 Make sure each meal contains some protein and carbohydrate, like whole wheat bread with grated cheese and a slice of tomato, rice or wheat preparation with some easily digestible/light cereals, orange juice, and a whole wheat biscuit.
 Be creative; choose low-fat health foods you know will tempt your appetite.
 Aversions to food because of nausea are perfectly normal and understandable.

-- Try not to kiss meals
+- Try not to skip meals

 - Eat small, dry snacks.